jessmar94/sportsmatch_api/README.md

 # SportsMatch Backend
 ## Introduction
 SportsMatch encourages people to be more active by enabling them to find fellow racket sports fans to play a game with.
 This application serves as the backend for our final project at Makers Academy.
+You can find our frontend app [here](https://github.com/smasonmalik/sportsmatch_react).

 The team consisted of:
 - [Sid Mason-Malik](https://github.com/smasonmalik)